-Op perational Evaluation Reporting Form Page 2 of 2 III.
-OPERATIONAL EVALUATION FINDINGS A. Did the State allow you to limit the scope of the operational evaluation?
-Yes ☑ No If NO, proceed to item B. If YES, attach written correspondence from the St ate. Ь Did the distribution system source or contribute to your OEL system contribute.
-Yes ☐ No B. Did the distribution system cause or contribute to your OEL exceedance(s)? y If NO, proceed to item C. If YES or POSSIBLY, explain (attach additional panecessary): ges if The water distribution system in the location of the sample sites is older, co has hydraulic issues with water age and looping.
-The water main materials of the sample site is conducive to corroding, mineral build up and TTHM for s in the loc d ation ☐ Yes X No C. Did the treatment system cause or contribute to your OEL exceedance(s)?
-Possibl y If NO, proceed to item D. If YES or POSSIBLY, explain (attach additional pages if necessary): The Village of Mt.
+Op erational Evaluation Reporting Form Page 2 of 2 III.
+(OPERATIONAL EVALUATION FINDINGS A. Did the State allow you to limit the scope of the operational evaluation?
+Yes ☑ No If NO, proceed to item B. If YES, attach written correspondence from the St ate.
+D Did the distribution system cause or contribute to your OEL exceedance(s)? ☐ Yes ☐ No B. Did the distribution system cause of contribute to your OEL exceedance(s)?
+Nossibly If NO, proceed to item C. If YES or POSSIBLY, explain (attach additional pagnecessary): ges if The water distribution system in the location of the sample sites is older, co has hydraulic issues with water age and looping.
+The water main materials of the sample site is conducive to corroding, mineral build up and TTHM for in the loc d ation Yes X No C. Did the treatment system cause or contribute to your OEL exceedance(s)? ☐ Possibl y If NO, proceed to item D. If YES or POSSIBLY, explain (attach additional pages if necessary): The Village of Mt.
 Zion does not have a WTP.
 Rather the Village purchases bulk source water from the City of Decatur.
 The City does have a WTP and has futue plans for WTP improvements to reduce TTHM in the source water.
 D. Did source water quality cause or contribute to your OEL exceedance(s)?
-If NO, proceed to item E. If YES or POSSIBLY, explain (attach additional page) Yes Possibl □ No necessary): 71 Yes, the source water from the City of Decatur does have varying levels of residuals, and organics.
+Yes Possible □ No If NO, proceed to item E. If YES or POSSIBLY, explain (attach additional pagnecessary): - Yes, the source water from the City of Decatur does have varying levels of residuals, and organics.
 The Village cannot control the incoming level of The City's source water is Lake Decatur, which sees high organics and alg TTHM.
-E. Attach all supporting operational or other data that support the determination of to four OEL exceedance(s). he cause(s)) F. If you are unable to determine the cause(s) of the OEL exceedance(s), list the strong can use to better identify the cause(s) in the future (attach additional pages if new The Village has increased sampling of Cl residuals, organics and TTHM in cessary): water and Village system.
+E. Attach all supporting operational or other data that support the determination of the of your OEL exceedance(s). he cause(s)) F. If you are unable to determine the cause(s) of the OEL exceedance(s), list the stermine can use to better identify the cause(s) in the future (attach additional pages if new The Village has increased sampling of Cl residuals, organics and TTHM in essary): water and Village system.
 The increased monitoring helps make operation.
-The Village has increased flushing of the water distribution system.
-G. List steps that could be considered to minimize future OEL exceedances (attach pages if necessary) Due to poor material condition, age, corrosion, size of the water mains and limitations near the sample site, the Village has requested a new TTHM sa completed install of this new sample station.
-Looping water main also completed install of this new sample station.
-H. Total Number of Pages Submitted, Including Attachments and Checklists:3 ,
+The Village has increased flushing of the water distribution system. al actions. · G. List steps that could be considered to minimize future OEL exceedances (attach pages if necessary) Due to poor material condition, age, corrosion, size of the water mains and limitations near the sample site, the Village is requesting a new TTHM sample site. ; The Village is continuing the increased flushing and sampling. iipic site.
+H. Total Number of Pages Submitted, Including Attachments and Checklists:3